sskcvqikf/pdargs/README.md

 Note: ambiguity can appear.
 Consider the following options: `-Syu -syank`.
 Attempt to get bool option with `y` as short variant will fail because `y` is present in two strings.
 That's the ambiguity.
 In order to deal with it you should always pick valued options before bool options.

 ##### get_or
 get_or takes a pair `{std::string, char}` and a default value to return if search is failing.
-Pretty much the same as `get` but if the search is failed returns second argument instead of `std::optional`.
+Pretty much the same as `get` but if the search is failed returns second argument instead of `std::optional`. `get_or<bool>` will fail to compile, because such call makes no sense.